Atomic Systems / Artifacts (Simple Scalable Systems)

 Overview

-Atomic Artifacts are creations that are:
+Atomic Systems / Artifacts are:

 By focusing on atomic artifacts, we unlock a compounding library of tools we can deploy, combine, evolve, and redeploy to achieve greater impact - solving increasing numbers, magnitude, and shapes of problems.